How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 The alternatives to this type of sedation are local anaesthetic (with no sedation), intravenous sedation (age 12yrs +) or a general anaesthetic (any age).

 Intravenous sedation involves giving your child an injection of a sedative drug through a plastic tube inserted into a vein in their arm or hand.
-This service is led by our Paediatric anaesthetist Dr Danielle Ormandy.
+This service is led by our paediatric anaesthetists.

 Treatment under a local anaesthetic will involve an injection into the gum only so that there will be no pain but your child would be fully conscious during treatment.